osquery/osquery/docs/wiki/deployment/configuration.md

 ## osqueryctl helper

-To test a deploy or configuration we include a short helper script called **osqueryctl**.
-There are several actions including "start", "stop", and "config-check" that apply to both macOS and Linux.
+To test a deploy or configuration we include a short helper script called `osqueryctl`.
+There are several actions including `start`, `stop`, and `config-check` that apply to both macOS and Linux.